lawrencehook/remove-youtube-suggestions/README.md

 #### A Browser Extension

 ### What it does
 This extension aims to make YouTube less engaging.
-Provides options to hide recommended videos and to customize the user interface.
+It provides options to hide recommended videos and to customize the user interface.

 ### Feedback and Support
 Leave a review!